andrewarrow/wolfcoin/README.md

 You can read [this post](https://andrewarrow.substack.com/p/moving-a-cli-to-the-browser-with) on how to understand your new calendar.
 And if you get the WASM running try the letter `u` or `d` on keyboard to move up or down dates.

+There is an event just as important as sunrise and sunset in our lives, think of it as moonrise, moonset, and they happen about every 15 days.
+What could be better?
+You're getting a huge windfall of newly minted wolfcoins at these piviotal moments.